The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic

 for suitable constants $c_-,d_->0$. \end{pro}

 To study the asymptotics at infinity, we note that all terms in (\ref{radial}) are analytic in $r$ away from the horizons.
 As such, we may expand (\ref{radial}) in powers of $1/r$.
 We obtain

-The eigenvalues of the matrix potential between the square brackets are not purely imaginary, and thus the analysis of \cite{Finster_2003} cannot be performed directly.
+The eigenvalues of the matrix potential between the square brackets are not purely imaginary, and the method used by \cite{Finster_2003} cannot be directly applied to (\ref{xtildaODE}).
 However, this issue may be circumvented by the substitution $\overline{X}_\pm = r^{-1/2}\tilde{X}_\pm$.
 In terms of the original functions $X_\pm$ from the separation ansatz (\ref{ansatz}), we have

 The asymptotic form of the radial ODE at infinity then becomes